Staley helps sister battle leukemia, seeks more Black donors

 Erica Sevilla, spokeswoman for the registry, said of the 22 million people registered, less than 1 million (4 %) are Black.

-Due to diverse tissue types for Blacks and low representation on the registry, Black patients are least likely to find a matching blood stem cell donor, according to Sevilla.
+Due to diverse tissue types for Black people and low representation on the registry, Black patients are least likely to find a matching blood stem cell donor, according to Sevilla.

 Staley and Sevilla acknowledge the skepticism of Black donors to want to be a part of the registry because of historical medical atrocities performed on minorities.